Contact A Lawyer

 A study published in October 2014 published in the Journal of Cardiology found that monitoring levels of Xarelto in the blood of patients with atrial fibrillation helped doctors determine when the drug was at peak levels and how to better control it and prevent bleeding events, similar to warfarin.

-As of April 2016, there were more than 4,500 Xarelto lawsuits consolidated before U.S. District Judge Eldon Fallon in the Eastern District of Louisiana, and another 1,000 consolidated in state courts in Philadelphia.
+As of February 2017, there were more than 15,000 Xarelto lawsuits consolidated before U.S. District Judge Eldon Fallon in the Eastern District of Louisiana, and another 1,000 consolidated in state courts in Philadelphia.

 FIND OUT IF YOU MAY QUALIFY FOR A XARELTO LAWSUIT: As a result of the drug makers’ failure to adequately warn about the risks associated with their medication, Xarelto injury lawyers are evaluating whether users may be entitled to compensation through a product liability lawsuit.